-At the Annual General Meeting in accordance with the rules of the Association, Mr J McNally, Ms J Mitchell, Ms M Tougher and Ms C Blyth retire by rotation and they all offer themselves for re-election.
+At the Annual General Meeting in accordance with the rules of the Association, Mr J Lockhart, Ms J Mitchell, Mr W Jeffrey and Ms C Blyth retire by rotation and they all offer themselves for re-election.

 The Management Committee seeks to ensure that the needs of its stakeholders are appropriately reflected through the diversity of the Management Committee and Sub-Committee structure.
 To enhance the potential pool of members, the Association has, through selective advertising and networking, sought to identify people who would be willing to become members and utilise their own skills and experience to assist the Association.
+There have been two recent appointments of Liam Donnachie and Paul Hughes who are both professionals employed in the construction sector specialising in finance and land development respectively.

 The Management Committee has a broad range of skills and members.
 A Committee Member Effectiveness Survey is conducted annually which details an individual's skills and talents and their areas where they require additional training.
-Committee training plans are then identified to ensure that the competencies of the Committee are properly maintained.
+Committee members are appraised annually and training plans are then identified to ensure that the competencies of the Committee are properly maintained.
 The Management Committee of Lanarkshire Housing Association Limited is experienced and its members possess the required level of competencies to govern its activities.